-We’ve reached the point in our Building a Sellable Business series where you’re ready to close on your business sale!
-Maybe, you’ve even scheduled the closing.
+You’re ready to close on your business sale!
+You’ve scheduled the closing.
 You’ve got your signature pen in hand, and you’re ready to sign on the dotted line.
-But out of nowhere, plans change.
-While some changes can be good, most changes before the sale of your business negatively affect the closing of your business.
-Changes usually mean that the buyer has changed his mind.
-So let’s look at 4 common reasons a buyer backs out of the sale of a business.
+But out of nowhere, the buyer has changed his mind.
+So let’s look at four common reasons a buyer backs out of the sale of a business so we can be prepared.
 Then, let’s figure out how to handle those disruptions.

 00:31 – Preparing for the Unexpected – The Disruptions just before the Close

 06:25 – Waiting on approvals from Third Parties

 08:13 – What to do if the unexpected occurs